AndresFRJ98/FizzyoDocuments/user-guide.md

 -   **Texture**, (images for your game)
 -   **Scripts**. (scripts are attached to game objects to control their behaviour)

+When creating your game, you should place images, scripts, etc that are used in the game, into appropriate folders.
 You should not write just one script to handle everything.
 You can create multiple scripts for different purposes.

 ## What makes a good Fizzyo Game